DataDog/hiring-engineers/answers.md

 ### Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.

-Installed python, pip, and pip datadog on to the virtual box.
+We'll install python, pip, and pip datadog on to the virtual box.
+`apt install python`
+`apt install python-pip`
+`pip install datadog`

-Ran the following script
+After installing the previous packages, we'll run the following script to visualize our data.
 ```
 from datadog import initialize, api